-Such success is possible because of our experience and expertise
+Such success is possible because of our experience and expertise with sperm extraction.

-sperm back to their semen or increasing the likelihood of find sperm during extraction.
+Depending on their existing levels, some men with nonobstructive azoospermia benefit from treatment with certain hormones, coaxing sperm back to their semen or increasing the likelihood of find sperm during extraction.
 These hormones include:

 Follicle-stimulating hormone (FSH)